rahulpatel13/rahulpatel13/README.md

 <h3 align="center">A passionate Software Developer from India ,currently based in Montreal, Canada</h3>

-- 🔭 I’m a Graduate of Master's in Applied Computer Science Science **from Concordia University, Montreal**
+- 🔭 I’m a Graduate of Master's in Applied Computer Science **from Concordia University, Montreal**

 - 🌱 I’m currently learning **React and doing Cloud Certifications.**